Exponentially accurate open quantum simulation via randomized dissipation with minimal ancilla: main results

-To exactly simulate the CP map $\mathcal{B}_{kl}$, we cannot use the standard method for quantum channel implementation~\cite{Cleve2016-yj} that relies on the LCU for channels followed by OAA.
-This is because the method provides an (explicit) quantum circuit to effectively simulate a CPTN map $\mathcal{B}^{\mathrm{(approx)}}_{kl}$ that only approximates the target CP map when it lacks trace-preserving property; see Appendix~\ref{subsec:exact_efficient_oaa}.
-To overcome this difficulty, we develop a new technique for the exact simulation of {\it general} CP maps.
-This technique allows us to simulate $\mathcal{B}_{kl}$ with the help of random sampling of \textit{correction} superoperator $\mathcal{R}_{kl}$.
-That is, we construct a superoperator $\mathcal{R}_{kl}$ to recover the approximation error such that
+We here provide an exact and efficient simulation of the dissipative process $S(\mathcal{B}_{kl})$ with a single jump operator in Eq.~\eqref{eq:Bkl_main}.
+To exactly simulate the CP map $\mathcal{B}_{kl}$, we cannot use the standard method for general quantum channel implementation~\cite{Cleve2016-yj} that relies on the LCU for channels followed by OAA.
+This is because the method provides an (explicit) quantum circuit to effectively simulate a CPTN map $\mathcal{B}^{\mathrm{(approx)}}$ that only approximates a target CP map $\mathcal{B}$when it lacks trace-preserving property.